sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/ring.md

 * Show that if $m$ and $n$ are integers and $a$ and $b$ are elements from ring, then $(m \cdot a)(n \cdot b) = (mn) \cdot (ab).$ **Sol:** $(m \cdot a)(n \cdot b) = (a + a + \cdots + a)(b + b + \cdots + b) = (ab + ab + \cdots + ab)$, where the last term has $mn$ summands.

+* Note that since $R$ is an abelian group under addition, every subgroup of it is normal.

 ## Subrings

 A subset $S$ of a ring $R$ is a subring of $R$ if $S$ is itself a ring with the operations of $R$.